zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 ### Overview of the installation steps

-Overview of steps required to download and install Zowe Open Source Project (Base).
+Follow these high-level steps to download and install Zowe Open Source Project (Base).

   1. [Download the Zowe SMP/E package](#download-the-zowe-smpe-package)
   2. [Allocate file system to hold web download package](#allocate-file-system-to-hold-the-download-package)